All on 4 Cost: The Honest Guide

 All on 4 treatment stages, explained

-It’s important to know that the All on 4 treatment concept has four treatment phases.
-Please note this a high-level guide, your specific treatment needs may mean a slightly different course of action for best results.
+Before we dive into the cost variables, it’s important to know that the All on 4 treatment concept has four treatment phases, which we’ll explore below.
+Please note, this a high-level guide with general information only.
+Your specific treatment needs may mean a slightly different course of action for best results.

-Every aspect of All on Four treatment requires a high level of skill and training, and your dentist should invest a significant amount of their time into the planning and execution of each phase:
+Every aspect of All on Four treatment requires a high level of skill and training, and your dentist should invest a significant amount of their time into the planning and execution of each of these phases:

 1. Consultation, diagnosis and treatment planning

-Your All on 4 dentist meets with you for a comprehensive check of your teeth, bite, medical history and assess your All on Four suitability.
-After reviewing the clinical notes and the 3D scan of your jaw, your personal treatment plan is presented.
+We meet with you for a comprehensive check of your teeth, bite, and medical history, and an assessment of your All on Four suitability.
+After reviewing your clinical notes and the 3D scan of your jaw, we present your personal treatment plan – including whether you're a suitable candidate for All-on-4 Next Gen. Not everyone's anatomy qualifies, which is why this assessment is so important.
+Even if Next Gen isn't right for you, the advanced technologies we use still deliver a more precise outcome than conventional techniques.

 2. Dental Implant placement

-This is the surgical part of your treatment, where your dentist will place the titanium tooth rods that will support your new tooth bridge.
-Timewise, this takes approx. 2.5hrs per jaw, plus 2-3 hours recovery.
-Typically just four dental implants are placed but if you have soft bone you may need six.
-At this stage, we also do a try-in of the proposed teeth with a 3D printed model to check your bite, tooth position before finalising them.
+This is the surgical part of your treatment, where we place the titanium tooth post (dental implants) that will support your new tooth bridge.
+This takes about 4 hours per jaw, plus around 30–45 minutes in recovery afterwards.
+Typically, just four dental implants are placed – but if you have soft bone, you may need six.

-Example of our Classic all on 4 tooth bridge with acrylic teeth for a patient treated at Macquarie Street Centre.
+Example of our Classic All on 4 tooth bridge with acrylic teeth for a patient treated at Macquarie Street Dental.
 Our patient has soft bone, so we used six implants for extra support.

-All on 4 Cost Variable 1: Type and Quality of Tooth Bridge
+Cost variable #1: Type and Quality of Tooth Bridge

 A tooth bridge is a single piece that joins up to 12 teeth for strength and stability.
-Metal holes in the tooth bridge enable attachment to the titanium tooth rods with special screws.
-Typically higher all on 4 price points correlate to the type of final teeth you choose.
+Metal holes in the tooth bridge enable attachment to the titanium tooth post (or dental implants) with special screws.
+Typically, higher All on 4 price points correlate to the type of final tooth bridge you choose.

-All on 4 dental implant tooth bridges can be made from different materials and the cost of the teeth is determined by the choice of material.
+All on 4 dental implant tooth bridges can be made from different materials and the cost of the teeth is determined by the type of material used.

 The two most important factors to consider are durability and aesthetics.
-The costlier tooth bridges are more complex to make but are made from more durable materials and have higher levels of aesthetic customisation.
+The more expensive tooth bridges are more complex to make but are made from more durable materials and have higher levels of aesthetic customisation.

 The Four Most Common Types of All on Four Tooth Bridge